20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 |Radiant Exitance | power per unit area|
 |Radiance / Radiant Flux | power |

-If you want the equation for transforming a radiant flux, you're looking for[^twelve]
+If you want the equation for transforming a radiant flux, you're looking for:[^twelve]

 $$F_{obs} = \frac{F_{emit}}{(z+1)^4}$$